Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 Hayley nodded quietly and stepped inside.

-The clutter about the place was just...stuff.
-Things that had been left where they were no longer useful: clothes, mugs...a few bowls and plates, but not many.
+The clutter about the place was just... stuff.
+Things that had been left where they were no longer useful: clothes, mugs... a few bowls and plates, but not many.
 They weren't eating much.
 Ava knew how that felt - you just weren't interested.
 You'd grab books then discard them, pick things up just to put them down again.

 There were a lot of wine glasses around though and the house reeked of alcohol, plus another scent that she hadn't smelled since high school back in California.
 She didn't know how that one felt.
 Ava didn't know how they had even managed to *get* cannabis on Cimbrean, but she wasn't about to comment.
 The smell was stale, as if they hadn't indulged for some time.